Orcomp/DemoWebsite/documentation/webversion/webversion.md

 ![Projects](img/webRantt0.png)

-IIS can sometimes be tricky to setup so if you have a problem displaying the page, please send us an email.
+IIS can sometimes be tricky to setup so if you have a problem displaying the page, please check the troubleshooting page.
+If you cannot find help there, please contact us directly on the support page.

 If you click on one of the links you should see a page like the picture below: